Inflectra/spira-documentation/docs/Version-Control-Integration/Integrating-with-Git.md

 - **Description**: The description is for your use only, and does not affect operation of the plug-in
 - **Active**: If checked, the plug-in is active and able to be used for any product
 - **Connection Info**: This field holds the clone URL of the defaults repository for any product accessing the plug-in, unless overridden in the product admin
-- **Login / Password**: The default user id and password to use while accessing and retrieving information from the remote repositories.
-If you are accessing a public repository anonymously enter "*anonymous*" for both the username and password
+- **Login / Password**: The default user id and password (this should be a Personal Access Token (PAT) for many providers) to use while accessing and retrieving information from the remote repositories.
+If you are accessing a public repository anonymously enter "*anonymous*" for both the username and password fields
 - **Custom 01** -- By default, SpiraPlan will store a copy of the Git working directory in the C:\ProgramData\Inflectra\Spira\GitProvider\URL folder (where URL is the Git connection URL).
 If you would like to use an override location for the Git repository, specify the full filepath here (e.g. C:\Git\Repositories)
 - **Custom 02 -- Custom 05** -- Not used by this plugin.